 “Still wanna go meet Tina?”
 I asked him.

 “That’s why we drove 1500 miles.
 For sure.”

 We said goodbye to the group, thanking Andy for lunch.
-Jon Landau got up to come with, but we told him to meet us back at Max’s Kansas City that evening as we needed to be alone with Tina.
+Jon Landau got up to come with.
+We told him to meet us back at Max’s Kansas City that night, as we needed to be alone with Tina.
 He shrugged.

 I turned to Maplethorpe, “Anyway to keep that photo of Andy and Jack out of the press?”